Professor: Neena Thota

 This is a discussion and activity-based class.
 Participation, in addition to attendance, is an expectation of students enrolled in the course.
-Should you need to miss a class, please let us know in advance.
+Should you need to miss a class, please let me know in advance.
 If you miss more than two class/discussion sessions, we need to meet to figure out how you can still pass the course as attendance counts towards your grade.
 Medical conditions, religious or funerary events, university-related event (athletic event, field trip, or performance), extenuating non-academic reasons (military obligation, family illness, jury duty, automobile collision) will be accommodated with written documentation.

 It is possible that you may need an extension for a submission.
 Contact me at least 24 hours before the assignment is due.
 Medical conditions, religious or funerary events, university-related event (conference visit, athletic event, field trip, or performance), or extenuating non-academic reasons (military obligation, family illness, jury duty, automobile collision) that need extension will be accommodated with written documentation.
-Do note that problems with computer or internet access, holiday or family travel are not valid excuses.

 In general, collaborative work is encouraged.
 For individual assignments, please refer to UMASS Academic Honesty Policy and Procedures for guidelines on what constitutes academic dishonesty and the sanctions that may be imposed on any student who has committed an act of academic dishonesty: http://www.umass.edu/honesty/